-WillisPalmer has been a specialist provider of forensic services for over 15 years.
-WillisPalmer operates with the primary aim of promoting the welfare and protection of children and also to assist frontline practitioners and their managers to make the best decisions in complex cases of child sexual abuse.
+Promoting the welfare and protection of children and young people is a key principle behind all of WillisPalmer's work.
+We have been a specialist provider of forensic services for over 16 years and use our genuinely multi-disciplinary teams to promote the welfare of children and assist and support frontline practitioners and managers to make the best decisions in cases of complex child sexual abuse.

-Abusers are not a homogeneous population group and fall within a range of offence typologies and risk parameters.
-Our consultant team of psychologists, social workers and therapists, therefore, have a broad range of specialist skills and experience to advise, assess and intervene with:
+Our extensively trained multi-disciplinary teams of expert social workers, psychiatrists, psychologists and therapists recognise that abusers are not a homogeneous population group and fall within a range of offence typologies and risk parameters.
+They have a broad range of specialist skills and experience to advise, assess and intervene with:

-- Those identified as significant risk requiring intensive case management monitoring
+- Individuals identified as significant risk and who require intensive case management monitoring;

-- People who have been diagnosed with learning difficulty or mental disorder
+- People who have been diagnosed with learning difficulty or mental health problem;

-- Individuals who have historic convictions or have had uncorroborated allegations of sexual abuse made against them
+- Those who have had uncorroborated allegations of sexual abuse made against them;

 - Forensic evaluation and risk assessments on male and female clients convicted of a sexual offence